 Session: Modulating a Woman’s Hormones

-1. Associate common signs and symptoms of hormonal imbalance in women with the common etiologies and ATMs of hormonal imbalance, including inflammation, impaired detoxification, and dysglycemia.
+1. Associate common signs and symptoms of hormonal imbalance in women with the common aetiologies and ATMs of hormonal imbalance, including inflammation, impaired detoxification, and dysglycaemia.

 2. Select appropriate laboratory tests and other assessments to investigate the degree and causes of hormonal imbalances in women.

-3. Design personalized interventions using diet, lifestyle and nutraceutical interventions to reduce symptoms and improve clinical outcomes for women with hormonal imbalances.
+3. Design personalised interventions using diet, lifestyle and nutraceutical interventions to reduce symptoms and improve clinical outcomes for women with hormonal imbalances.

-4. Apply personalized diet and lifestyle treatment approaches for women with hormonal imbalances such as estrogen dominance and luteal phase dysfunction
+4. Apply personalised diet and lifestyle treatment approaches for women with hormonal imbalances such as oestrogen dominance and luteal phase dysfunction

 Session: Mitochondrial and Energy Dynamics